The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates: Introduction

-The contributions of the paper are as follows: \begin{enumerate}[label=\arabic*., leftmargin=\parindent] \item We propose a proximal ADMM (P-ADMM) algorithm and a proximal linearized ADMM (PL-ADMM) algorithm for solving \eqref{intro:problem} and carry out a convergence analysis in parallel for both algorithms.
-We first prove under certain assumptions on the matrix sequences boundedness for the sequence of generated iterates $\{(x^k, z^k, y^k)\}_{k \geq 0}$.
-Under these premises, we show that the cluster points of $\{(x^k, z^k, y^k)\}_{k \geq 0}$ are {\it KKT points} of the problem \eqref{intro:problem}.
-Global convergence of the sequence is shown provide that a regularization of the augmented Lagrangian satisfies the Kurdyka-\L ojasiewicz property.
-In case this regularization of the augmented Lagrangian has the \Loja property, we derive rates of convergence for the sequence of iterates.
-To the best of our knowledge, these are the first results in the literature addressing convergence rates for the nonconvex ADMM.
+In this paper, we propose a proximal ADMM (P-ADMM) algorithm and a proximal linearized ADMM (PL-ADMM) algorithm for solving the optimization problem \eqref{intro:problem} and carry out a convergence analysis for both algorithms.
+We first prove, under not very restrictive assumptions on the problem data, that the sequence of generated iterates $\{(x^k, z^k, y^k)\}_{k \geq 0}$ is bounded.
+Given these premises we show that the cluster points of $\{(x^k, z^k, y^k)\}_{k \geq 0}$ are {\it KKT points} of the problem \eqref{intro:problem}.
+Provided that a regularization of the augmented Lagrangian satisfies the Kurdyka-\L ojasiewicz property, we show global convergence of the generated sequence of iterates.
+Provided this regularization of the augmented Lagrangian has the \Loja property, we derive rates of convergence for the sequence of iterates.
+To the best of our knowledge, these are the first results in the literature that deal with convergence rates for the nonconvex ADMM.